88-degrees/Book-of-Changes/appendix01s1.md

 <a id="fn_126"/>[`215:II`](#fr_126) As the writer in expounding the [Tuàn](https://ctext.org/book-of-changes/tuan-zhuan) of [hexagram 1 ䷀](e4b9beqian.md) starts from the word 'heaven,' so here he does so from the symbolic meaning attached to 'earth.'
 What I have said on the Text about the difference with which the same attributes are ascribed to [**䷀ Qián**](e4b9beqian.md) and [**䷁ Kūn**](e59da4kun.md), appears clearly in paragraph 1.
 It is the difference expressed by the words that I have supplied, -- 'power' and 'capacity.' [**䷀ Qián**](e4b9beqian.md) originates; [**䷁ Kūn**](e59da4kun.md) produces, or gives birth to what has been originated.

-The 'penetrating,' or developing ability of [**䷁ Kūn**](e59da4kun.md), as displayed in the processes of growth, is the subject of paragraph 2.
+The `penetrating`, or developing ability of [**䷁ Kūn**](e59da4kun.md), as displayed in the processes of growth, is the subject of paragraph 2.
 'The brightness' refers to the beauty that shines forth in the vegetable and animal worlds.

 Paragraph 3 treats of the symbol of the 'mare,' to lead the mind to the course of 'the superior man,' the good and faithful minister and servant.

-See the note, corresponding to paragraph 4, on the Text.
-'Resting in firmness' is the normal course of [**䷁ Kūn**](e59da4kun.md).
+See the note, corresponding to paragraph 4, on the Text. `Resting in firmness` is the normal course of [**䷁ Kūn**](e59da4kun.md).
 Where it is pursued, the good effect will be great, great as the unlimited capacity of the earth.

 <a id="fn_127"/>[`216:III`](#fr_127) [**䷂ Zhūn**](e5b1afzhun.md) is made up of the trigrams **☳ Zhèn** and **☵ Kǎn**; but according to the views on [king Wén's arrangement of the trigrams](Bagua-name-earlier.svg), as set forth especially in [Appendix V, chap.
 14](appendix05s1.md#fr_295), the six others come from **☰ Qián** and **☷ Kūn**, and are said to be their children.
 On the first application of **☷ Kūn** to **☰ Qián**, there results **☳ Zhèn**, the first line of **☰ Qián** taking the place of the last of **☷ Kūn**; and on the second application, there results **☵ Kǎn**, the middle line of **☰ Qián** taking the place of that of **☷ Kūn**.
 McClatchie renders here: -- 'The [**䷂ Zhūn**](e5b1afzhun.md) diagram represents the hard and the soft (air) beginning to have sexual intercourse, and bringing forth with suffering!'
 But there is nothing in the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching), from the beginning to the end, to justify such an interpretation.
 Nor do I see how, from any account of the genesis by the component trigrams, the idea of the result as signifying a state of difficulty and distress can be readily made out.